w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 <div class="ednote">

 This draft of WCAG2ICT added guidance on applying new WCAG 2.2 glossary terms to non-web documents and software.
 The following terms were added since the First Public Working Draft: Cognitive function test,  dragging movements, encloses, focus indicator, minimum bounding box, and perimeter.
-Of those terms, only [perimeter](#dfn-perimeter) needed WCAG2ICT guidance when applied to non-web documents and software.
 In addition, guidance for the term [CSS pixel](#dfn-css-pixels) was updated to address public comments.</div>

 The following is a complete list of definitions from the WCAG 2 glossary.
 Some items apply to all technologies and do not require additional guidance in this document; guidance on the remainder follows.